mikewarot/bitgrid-react-app/README.md

 You can [try it online](https://mikewarot.github.io/bitgrid-react-app/)

-The cells in a bitgrid are numbered weirdly...
+The cells in a bitgrid are numbered weirdly, because it's a grid rotated 45 degrees clockwise... (need to fix)

 .
 0